 Cabalistic: Having a secret or hidden and often sacred meaning.
 Cabalistic practices include prayer, meditation, or even magical rituals.

-Candles: Candles of all kinds are, like cards, used for meditation, magic, or during rituals.
+Candles: Used as a tool on most altars to represent the element of fire in ritual, to provide light, and to create a focal point for meditation or visualization.
+Candles of all kinds are, like cards, used for meditation, magic, or during rituals.
 They are preferred over other sources of light such as electric lamps because the light is softer and easier on the eyes, and also because of the tradition surrounding them.
 Candle burning is simple because the candle alone is the only requirement, and no other ceremonial object is necessary.
+It is also said that candlelight, and its flicker over thousands of years has had an impact on our pineal gland and third eye intuition.
+The candle flame itself, just by being lit, has the ability to stimulate psychic ability and supercharge your intentions.
 However, one can choose to supplement the candle with flowers, images, or other artifacts if he or she so chooses.
 The size and shape of the candles one uses is unimportant, but their colors are.
 For example, if one is meditating for health or prosperity, green is the true color; if for love, pink is preferable.
-See Aura Colors.
+To "Bless & Dress" a candle is age-old saying to imbue the candle with magickal intent: Not only do you choose a colored candle depending on your working, but maybe one shaped in a certain way to enhance your spell.
+It is then carved into with symbols and letters, words, and signs, all pertaining to your goals, then normally covered in honey or a corresponding sacred oil and a blend of herbs, resins, and powders.

 Cards: Ever since the invention of paper, cards have been used for learning, for meditation focusing, and also for games.
 Some believe that it is only recently that cards have been used for divination, but we don't really know that for sure.
 The most popular card system for divination and for meditation is the Tarot, and some decks, based on specific cultures and/or mythologies, are also valuable learning materials.
 Other card systems include a number of oracles - the I Ching cards, the Faeries' Oracle, the Druidic Animal Oracle, Goddesses of the New Light, and the Medicine Cards - not to mention ordinary playing cards.
 These, like the Tarot, can be used for divination, for learning, and for meditation focus.
 See Divination.

-Cayce, Edgar (1877-1945): One of the most famous of twentieth-century psychics, Cayce was the first known channel that could dictate diets, drugs, herbal concoctions and poultices, and other healing methods while in a trace.
+Cayce, Edgar (1877-1945): One of the most famous of twentieth-century psychics, Cayce was the first known channel that could dictate diets, drugs, herbal concoctions and poultices, and other healing methods while in a trance.
 He cured a lot of people, and careful records have been kept of his ideas in order to enable people today to cure themselves using the same techniques that helped others many decades ago.
 By accident, in one of his medical readings he mentioned that the patient "was once a monk," and this fired interest in reincarnation.
 As a result, he gave thousands of what he called "life readings," and many of the case details in question were checked out and verified historically.
 Cayce was not a happy man, however.
 His Christian upbringing caused him to constantly question the truth and the advisability of what he was doing, plus he was unable to control his smoking, drinking, and bad diet, which bothered him.
-He worked too many hours reading for people because he wanted to help them, but in the end he burned himself out.
-He died - exhausted and weak - in 1945 at the age of 67.
-Now, however, he is believed to be back in the person of David Wilcock, a 32-year-old mystic who channels metaphysical information in almost the same way Cayce did.
+He was said to have worked far too many hours reading for people because he wanted to help them, but in the end he burned himself out.
+He died in 1945 at the age of 67.

 Celestial: The word is generally used as an adjective meaning "of the heavens."
 The Sun, Moon, planets, and stars are called celestial bodies.
 Angels, saints, and spirits are often referred to as celestial beings or celestials.